dv-lse/fdi-patent-innovate/data/narrative.md

 These ***Foreign Direct Investments*** (FDIs) amounted to 1.8 trillion US dollars [1] in 2015, or the equivalent of Italy’s Gross Domestic Product [2].

-You can rotate the globe with your mouse and zoom in or out with the buttons in the top left corner.
+You can rotate the globe with your mouse and zoom in or out with the buttons in the corner.

 [1]: http://unctad.org/en/pages/PublicationWebflyer.aspx?publicationid=1555 "UNCTAD 2016"